jenkinsci/http-request-plugin/README.md

-This just does a request to an url with some parameters.
+This plugin does a request to an url with some parameters.